FaArIsH/android_manifest/README.md

 When the process is finished, you will have fetched CyanogenMod source code, under $HOME/cm13 directory

-Optinal step is to setup our enabled in ~/.bashrc ccache (for faster build on second time):
+Essential step is to setup our enabled in ~/.bashrc ccache (for faster build on second time):

 1. cd ~/cm13